Opinion | This year, Black History Month is all about the here and now

 This is the central feature of Black History Month this year: an outright refusal to imagine this country as a truly multiracial democracy.
 What we thought was a racial reckoning after the murder of George Floyd and the massive protests in its wake has turned out to be an occasion to reassert the comforting power of our national illusions and to justify, once again, that this nation must remain white.

-We are in the middle of this nation’s latest betrayal, and the pressing question is what we can do about it.
+We are in the middle of this nation’s latest betrayal, and the pressing question is what can we do about it.

 I cannot help but think about Carter G. Woodson, the Harvard-trained historian who launched “Negro History Week” nearly a century ago.
 Pero Dagbovie, a Michigan State University historian, reminds us that Woodson “launched Negro History Week in 1926, among other things, to help integrate the study of African American history into the K-12 educational system during the era of Jim Crow segregation.”
 Dagbovie pointed out that Woodson’s ultimate goal was to have “Negro History Year.”